dlt-hub/dlt/docs/website/blog/2023-10-09-data-product-docs.md

 ### So what is a data product?

 A data product is a self-contained piece of data-powered software that serves a single use case.
 For example, it could be a pipeline that loads Salesforce data to Snowflake, or it could be an ML model hosted behind an api.
+Many talk about data products as some kind of inter-company exchange - like one company does it and another reuses it.
+However, the prevalent case is when we have a team building it and another using it - just like a "production backend", these internal data tools help the business run their processes and are an integral part of the company and their product.

 ### What makes a data pipeline a data product?